Local Online Marketing

 Create a mobile version of your site— Mobile phones are often used for local searches as searchers look for solutions and businesses on the go.
 Having a site that allows easy mobile access is essential is getting the most out of local online marketing.

-Getting your AdWords campaigns primed for local search is key for competing in competitive markets.
-Setting up your campaigns in a particular way can help you local business find great success in paid search.
+Getting your AdWords campaigns primed for local PPC is key for competing in competitive markets.
+Setting up your campaigns in a particular way can help you local businesses find great success in paid search.

 First, you will need to set up a minimum of two different campaigns, and sometimes four.
 Why is this?
 Let’s look at an example.
 Say you run a mechanic shop and want to run a local online marketing campaign for auto repair shops in Swindon, in the UK.